junxit/us-congress-bills-115/metadata.md

 - 2018-02-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 2 (Roll no. 71). (text: CR H1100)
 - 2018-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 2 (Roll no. 71).(text: CR H1100)
 - 2018-02-13 — Referred to the Subcommittee on Trade.
+- 2018-02-14 — Received in the Senate and Read twice and referred to the Committee on Finance.